kraken05doo/BBN-dice-simulation/README.md

 # BBN-dice-simulation
 Dice simulation program for BBN (a VTR game)

-Note: This program has a few issues which haven't been fixed, it doesn't entirely accurately simulate BBN roles
+Note: This program has a few issues which haven't been fixed, it doesn't entirely accurately simulate BBN rolls

 Code written by kraken05doo, licensed under GNU GPL v3.0